-The Company did not hold any trading securities or securities held-to-maturity during the years ended December 31, 2014 and 2013.
+The Company did not hold any trading securities at December 31, 2015 and 2014 or securities held-to-maturity at December 31, 2014.
 Securities available for sale are recorded at fair value.
+Securities held-to-maturity are recorded at amortized cost.